When failure is too costly, I step in

 The authority I bring is grounded in frontline experience, including:

-Negotiation leadership in complex, high-pressure, multi-party situations
+Negotiation leadership: command of complex, high-pressure, multi-party environments

-Cultural dexterity, operating with discretion and authority across Europe, the Middle East, Africa, and Asia
+Cultural dexterity: operating with discretion and authority across Europe, the Middle East, Africa, and Asia

 Selected organizations from my professional track record: